 May I apply for the EB-5 program if I have been previously denied a visa to the US?

 If you have been previously denied a visa to the US, you may still apply for an EB-5 visa.
 However, the reasons for the denial should be discussed prior to proceeding with an EB-5 petition.
 While a prior visa denial does not restrict you from applying for an EB-5 visa, the reason for the denial could factor into whether your petition and visa application are approved.
 This is why it is critical to work directly with an immigration lawyer who has extensive experience in dealing with visa denials.
-The last thing you want is to make an investment of $900,000; wait more than two or three years; and have your EB-5 petition or visa application denied for a reason that should have been addressed at the beginning of the process.
+The last thing you want is to make an investment of $800,000; wait for a substantial period of time; and then have your EB-5 petition or visa application denied for a reason that should have been addressed at the beginning of the process.
 For example, expungement of a conviction for a crime of moral turpitude is still considered a conviction for immigration purposes and could block your immigration through EB-5.
 Similarly, a willful, material misrepresentation made on a previous visa application can also lead to an EB-5 refusal.
 This is very problematic because USCIS and consular officers have become more aggressive in reviewing past visa applications — even some dating back 10 or more years, even after the issuance of visitor visas.

 Are there any minimum or maximum age limits for investors?

 No, the EB-5 immigrant investor program does not require applicants to be of a certain age.
 However, because the investor will be signing an investment agreement, he/she must have the legal capacity to contract: usually at least 18 years old (depending on the state or have a guardian act on his behalf) and of sound mental competence.

 Is it required that I have a degree of higher education to apply for the EB-5 program?